What You Need to Know About P-Stim Audits and Investigations

 Q: I Just Learned that My Practice Is Under Audit Related to P-Stims.
 Will I Lose My License?

 If your practice is under audit or investigation, you need to make sure that the case is not turning into a referral to the U.S. Attorney’s Office.
-CMS is working closely with state professional boards and it is of critical importance for you to be represented by experienced counsel to navigate you through the audit and to make sure that your license remains protected.
+CMS is working closely with state professional boards and it is of critical importance for you to be represented by the best legal counsel to navigate you through the audit and to make sure that your license remains protected.

 Q: What Are Criminal Penalties in P-Stim Cases?